oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 ## How to run container

-Run an Apache container to access an admin server that is running on <host> and listening to <port>.
+Run an Apache container to access an admin server, or a managed server in a non-clustered environment, that is running on `<host>` and listening to `<port>`.

         $ docker run -d -e WEBLOGIC_HOST=<host> WEBLOGIC_PORT=<port> -p 80:80 12213-apache

-Run an Apache container to access and load balance to a list of managed servers running standalone

-        $ docker run -d -e WEBLOGIC_CLUSTER=host1:port,host2:port,host3:port --net=<some net> -p 80:80 12213-apache

 Run an Apache image to proxy and load balance to a list of managed servers in a cluster